 Processing time can vary from a few minutes to several hours depending on the amount and size of the data being uploaded.
 To receive an email notification once the processing has completed, click the bell icon at the top of the Browse page (it will have a red dot on it if processing is occurring), and select the checkbox.
 See Automated Notification of Processing Completion for more information.

-Once an upload batch has finished processing, click Validate to perform a series of automated steps that, once complete will identify any issues with the upload and/or provide important information about the documents in the upload batch.
+Upload validation is an automated process whereby the platform performs a series of steps that, once complete will identify any issues with the upload and/or provide important information about the documents in the upload batch.
 See Upload Validation for more information.

 Only a validation status of Failed or Error requires Professional Services' assistance.
 Reach out at support@lexbe.zohodesk.com.